Fin Komodo

 Fin Komodo is a buggy-type car produced by PT Fin Komodo Teknologi (PT FKT).
-The buggy is targeted toward recreation and tourism markets.
+The buggy is targeted toward recreation.

 Description

 The Fin Komodo is an off-road vehicle designed by ex-IPTN engineer, Ibnu Susilo, with the aim to be light-weight while being able to carry a heavy load.

 Before being launched, PT FKT made 4 prototypes.
 The first and second prototypes used a 180cc two-stroke engine and 3-speed transmission.
 The first prototype was designed with a single seat while the second prototype was designed with 2 chairs.
 Both of these prototypes had an oil capacity of 0.3 liters, fuel capacity of 15 liters of gasoline, used a seamless tubular frame and trunk, and generated torques of 1.19 kg / 3000 rpm (11.7 Nm / 3000 rpm).

 The third and fourth prototypes used a 250 cc four-stroke engine with a torque of 17.6 Nm per 5500 rpm.
 The capacity of the fuel tank increased to 20 liters.
 The engine in the third prototype used an automatic transmission consisting of high speed, low speed, neutral, and reverse, while the fourth prototype uses an automatic CVT transmission (forward, neutral, and reverse).

 The first and second generations have an empty weight of 250 kg, while the third and fourth generations have an empty weight of 320 kg.
 The frame used on the fourth generation is a tubular frame.

 The fourth prototype went into production under the name Komodo KD 250 AT.